 The existence of the cult of Athena in the plain of Crathis does not tell us much regarding extramural worship in Sybaris, but what it does indicate is the use of sanctuaries as a means to represent control, especially since the sanctuary also commands a natural spring.
-One thing that must be noted, however, is that even in the midst of their destructionstrong ties to were evident, as it is said that Miletus, one of the chief Greek cities on the coast of Asia Minor, grieved for Sybaris for days on end.
+One thing that must be noted, however, is that even in the midst of their destruction, the strong ties Sybaris had to Achaea were evident, as it is said that Miletus, one of the chief Greek cities on the coast of Asia Minor, grieved for Sybaris for days on end.
 Although an attempt was made to reestablish the colony in 446/5 BCE, it was not long before the old Sybarite aristocracy rose against the ‘new’ citizens, and vice versa, disallowing Sybaris to return to its former glory.

-he Achaean settlers met several groups of indigenous inhabitants, principal among them were the Oenotrian and populations of Choni descent.
+Upon arrival in the plain of Crathis, the Achaean settlers were met by several groups of indigenous inhabitants, principal among them were the Oenotrians and populations of Choni descent.
 The archaeological record of these groups disappears around the time of the arrival of the Greeks.
-One explanation for the shift in the material culture is that the Greeks showed no restraint, and either destroyed or enslaved the native populations. upport construction of the sanctuary dedicated to Athena atop Oenotrian village.that the indigenous inhabitants were absorbed into the Greek population and become unrecognizable after the arrival of the eviden mixing of cultural traditions in the Achaean colonies, and the publication of a plaque at Olympia, detailing the peaceful agreement regarding the settlement of the area. he archaeological evidence suggests that the power of Sybaris originated in part with a system of political and productive relationships with the native populations still inhabiting the territory.
-It is also believed that the native populations came to inhabit , grouped into small towns politically and economically on Sybaris, and were likely Hellenized by the mid 7th century BCE.
+One explanation for the shift in the material culture is that the Greeks showed no restraint, and either destroyed or enslaved the native populations.
+Support for this point of view is found in the construction of the sanctuary at Francavilla Maritima dedicated to Athena, which was built atop an Oenotrian village.
+Another interpretation holds that the indigenous inhabitants were absorbed into the Greek population and become unrecognizable after the arrival of the Greeks.
+This theory is bolstered by the evidence for mixing of cultural traditions in the Achaean colonies, and the publication of a plaque at Olympia, detailing the peaceful agreement regarding the settlement of the area.
+Furthermore, it is known that foreigners were allowed to attain citizenship in Sybaris, which contributed to the significant growth in population over the course of two centuries after their arrival from Achaea.

+The archaeological evidence suggests that the power of Sybaris originated in part with a system of political and productive relationships with the native populations still inhabiting the outer reaches of the nonurban territory.
+It is also believed that the native populations came to inhabit regions in proximity to the urban center, grouped into small towns politically and economically dependent on Sybaris, and were likely Hellenized by the mid 7th century BCE.
+For example, an excavation to the north of Sybaris at a site known as Amendolara, revealed the existence of a township contemporaneous with the Sybarite dominance of Southern Italy, suggesting that the town functioned under the political control of Sybaris.
+It is certain that other similar settlements existed both within and outside of Sybaris’ borders, contributing to its rise to power within Southern Italy.

 Agricultural production and strong commercial ties with Etruria were also important factors in Sybaris’ rise to prominence.
-It that the Sybarites were slaves to their riches, and lived extravagantly, participating in great feasts and festivals, collecting exotic items of value, and indulging . nternational trade dominated the economy of Sybaris, and contributed significantly their economic prosperity.
+The city became wealthy through the intense cultivation of the fertile land, and this resulted in a significant split between landowers and lower classes.
+It is recorded that the Sybarites were slaves to their riches, and lived extravagantly, participating in great feasts and festivals, collecting exotic items of value, and indulging their appetites.
+International trade dominated the economy of Sybaris, and contributed significantly their economic prosperity.